Control of fire by early humans: Africa

 Findings from Wonderwerk provide the earliest evidence for controlled use of fire.
 Intact sediments were analyzed using micromorphological analysis.
-Fourier transform infrared microspectroscopy (mFTIR) yielded evidence, in the form of burned bones and ashed plant remains, that burning took place at the site 1.0 Mya.
+Fourier transform infrared microspectroscopy (mFTIR) yielded evidence, in the form of burned bones and ashed plant remains, that burning took place at the site 1.0-1.79 Mya.

-East African sites, such as Chesowanja near Lake Baringo, Koobi Fora, and Olorgesailie in Kenya, show possible evidence that fire was controlled by early humans.
+East African sites, such as Chesowanja near Lake Baringo, Koobi Fora, and Olorgesailie in Kenya, provide possible evidence that early humans controlled fire.
 In Chesowanja, archaeologists found red clay clasts dated to 1.4 Mya.
 These clasts must have been heated to 400 C to harden.
-However, tree stumps burned in bush fires in East Africa produce clasts, which, when broken by erosion, are like those described at Chesownja.
+However, tree stumps burned in bushfires in East Africa produce clasts that, when broken by erosion, are like those described at Chesownja.
 Controlled use of fire at Chesowanja is unproven.

-In Koobi Fora, sites show evidence of control of fire by Homo erectus at 1.5 Mya with findings of reddened sediment that could come from heating at 200–400 C. Evidence of possible human control of fire, found at Swartkrans, South Africa, includes burned bones, including ones with hominin-inflicted cut marks, along with Acheulean and bone tools.
+In Koobi Fora, sites show evidence of fire control by Homo erectus at 1.5 Mya, with reddened sediment that could have come from heating at 200–400 C. Evidence of possible human control of fire, found at Swartkrans, South Africa, includes burned bones, including ones with hominin-inflicted cut marks, along with Acheulean and bone tools.
 This site shows some of the earliest evidence of carnivorous behavior in H. erectus.
 A "hearth-like depression" that could have been used to burn bones was found in Olorgesailie, Kenya.
 However, it did not contain any charcoal, and no signs of fire have been observed.
 Some microscopic charcoal was found, but it could have resulted from a natural brush fire.

-In Gadeb, Ethiopia, fragments of welded tuff that appeared to have been burned were found in Locality 8E but refiring of the rocks might have occurred due to local volcanic activity.
+In Gadeb, Ethiopia, fragments of welded tuff that appeared to have been burned were found in Locality 8E, but refiring of the rocks might have occurred due to local volcanic activity.

-In the Middle Awash River Valley, cone-shaped depressions of reddish clay were found that could have been formed by temperatures of 200 C. These features, thought to have been created by burning tree stumps, were hypothesized to have been produced by early hominids lighting tree stumps so they could have fire away from their habitation site.
+In the Middle Awash River Valley, cone-shaped depressions of reddish clay were found that could have been formed by temperatures of 200 C. These features, thought to have been created by burning tree stumps, were hypothesized to have been produced by early hominids lighting tree stumps to keep fire away from their habitation sites.
 This view is not widely accepted, though.
-Burned stones were found in Awash Valley, but volcanic welded tuff is found in the area, which could explain the burned stones.
+Burned stones were found in the Awash Valley, but volcanic welded tuff is present in the area, which could explain them.

 Burned flints discovered near Jebel Irhoud, Morocco, dated by thermoluminescence to around 300,000 years old, were discovered in the same sedimentary layer as skulls of early Homo sapiens.
 Paleoanthropologist Jean-Jacques Hublin believes the flints were used as spear tips and left in fires used by the early humans for cooking food.